eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleSpeed.md

 right of way, stopping may be necessary until a safe time-window is found.
 That time windows is based on the same safety assumptions as the car-following model.
-For the default *Krauss*-model this means that each vehicle must be able to stop safely even if it's lead vehicle brakes hard to a full stop.
+For the default *Krauss*-model this means that each vehicle must be able to stop safely even if its lead vehicle brakes hard to a full stop.

 Even if a vehicle has the right-of-way it may need to slow down due to